-This course is an application of major psychological approaches and the stages of human development (cognitive, psychosocial, moral, psychomotor, linguistic) from pre-school through adolescence.
+This course is an application of major psychological approaches and the stages of human development (cognitive, psychosocial, moral, psychomotor, linguistic) from preschool through adolescence.
 This course deals with the diversity of learning style, culture and ability.
 It addresses major learning theories and models of teaching as well as theories of motivation.
-The content of this course includes basic principle research and is fundamental to the methods courses that follow.
+The content of this course includes basic principles of educational planning, instruction and research and is fundamental to the methods courses that follow.
 A field placement is a requirement of this course and one credit of EDN 214-218 must be taken concurrently with the course.